django/deps/accepted/0201-simplified-routing-syntax.rst

 * Implement several ``Converters``, and document the API.
-* Add support for the new style ``path`` function, with an underlying implementation based on the regex urls.
+* Add support for the new style ``path`` function, with an underlying implementation based on the regex URLs.
 * Add ``re_path``, with ``from django.conf.urls import url`` becoming a shim for it.
 * Implement the ``converters`` argument.
 This adds the low-level API support